Whether the vacuum manifold in the Minkowskian non-Abelian model quantized by Dirac can be described with the aid of the superselection rules?

 It is easy to see (this, perhaps, will be done in the one of future studies the author plans) that ``thinning'' domain walls inside $R_{\rm YM}$ at distances $r\to\infty$ (with accompanying tunelling effects between topological domains inside this vacuum manifold) promotes the infrared topological confinement in the spirit \cite{Azimov} i.e. surviving only ``small'' Gribov multipliers $v^{(n)} ({\bf x})$ in quark and gluonic Green functions in all the orders of the perturbation theory.
 And it is the one of important gains of that ``thinning'', especially because such infrared topological confinement implies \cite{Pervush2} the confinement of gluons and quarks in the sense as it is realized ordinary in theoretical physic.

-As it was noted in Ref. \cite{disc} (and repeated again in the present study), the effective Higgs mass $m/\sqrt{\lambda}$ varies (in the Bogomolny'i limit $m\to 0$, $\lambda\to 0$ \cite{LP1,LP2,Al.S.,BPS}) in the interval from zero in the spatial region (\ref{reg}) locating (topologically nontrivial) thread configurations to a nonzero value in the infrared limit $r\to\infty$.
+As it was noted in Ref. \cite{disc} (and repeated again in the present study), the effective Higgs mass $m/\sqrt{\lambda}$ varies (in the Bogomolny'i limit $m\to 0$, $\lambda\to 0$ \cite{LP1,LP2,Al.S.,BPS}) in the interval from some finite value in the spatial region (\ref{reg}) locating (topologically nontrivial) thread configurations to the infinite value in the infrared limit $r\to\infty$.
+As it was shown in Refs. \cite{disc, rem3}, the crucial point here is the fixed infinite spatial volume $V=\int d^3 x$ occupied by the YMH field configuration.
+Actually, as it follows from Eq. (\ref{masa}), the effective Higgs mass $m/\sqrt{\lambda}$ is directly proportional to the coupling constant $g$ and thus, as $g$, obeys the Callan $-$ Symanzik equation \cite{CS} (although with the caution that $m/\sqrt{\lambda}$ is finite when $g\to 0$).